top of page

 Photo by Great Learning Team

-As machine learning and, subsequently, deep learning became more advanced, the role of data annotation in image recognition came to the forefront.
+As machine learning and, subsequently, deep learning became more advanced, AI image recognition came to the forefront.
 A pivotal moment was the creation of large, annotated datasets like ImageNet, introduced in 2009.
 ImageNet, a database of over 14 million labeled images, was instrumental in advancing the field.
 The dataset enabled the training of more sophisticated algorithms, leading to a significant leap in accuracy.
 For instance, before the existence of such comprehensive datasets, the error rate for image recognition algorithms was over 25%.
 However, by 2015, with the advent of deep learning and refined data annotation practices, this error rate dropped dramatically to just about 3% - surpassing human-level performance in certain tasks.
-This milestone underscored the critical role of extensive and well-annotated datasets in the advancement of image recognition technologies.
+This milestone underscored the critical role of extensive and well-annotated datasets in the advancement of AI image recognition technologies.

 Image Annotation with the BasicAI Cloud, a business solution to build and deliver any AI vision application